bbauska/W3Cx-3of5/README.md

 <p align="center" width="100%">
 <img src="./images/image239.png?raw=true"
    width="20%"
-   alt="Screenshot showing on the left the webcam video stream, and on the right the same stream recorded and playable in a HTML video element" />
+   alt="Screenshot showing on the left the webcam video stream, and on the right the same stream recorded and playable in a HTML video element." />
 </p>

 <!------------------------------------------------------------------------------------------------>